yashika28062006/E-COMMERCE/README.md

 In the upcoming milestone, we will build more advanced features for the application, enhancing user experience and security measures.

 **Milestone 7: create a backend endpoint for user login.**

+**Milestone 8: create a frontend card component for products and design a homepage to display these cards for each product.**

+**Milestone 9: creating a product form.**

+**Milestone 10: we will create a mongoose schema for products and create and endpoint to store the product details.**